toxicity1985/atoum-documentation/source/en/configuration_bootstraping/configuration.inc.rst

 Configuration file
 ******************

-The configuration file is the way you can configure the way atoum works.
+The configuration file is the way you can configure how atoum works.

 The default name of the file is ``.atoum.php``, atoum will load it automatically if this file is located in the current directory.
 You can define it through the cli with ``-c``.